sunsembrace/3tierDevOps/readme.md

 Solution: just move main.py to root folder and then run --> uvicorn main:app --reload

 Problem: was using dict() when tryting to make a model but had to use newer version which is model_dump() to convert book model isntance into plaint dict to append into book list.
 FastAPI and pydantic v2 use model_dump() to avoid confusion with internal Pydantic methods.

+Problem: Wanted to make it more robust on get_books in main.py Added response_model=List[Book] ensures GET return books in the correct format.